EPA Announces 2018 Planned Changes to ENERGY STAR Program at Commercial Buildings Partner Meeting

 ENERGY STAR will now use 2012 CBECS data, as opposed to 2003 data.

 The Commercial Buildings Energy Consumption Survey (CBECS), published by the Department of Energy’s Energy Information Administration (EIA) represents the most comprehensive information, compiled from national surveys, on commercial building energy usage.
-Using the latest complete set of data from 2012 will assure that the ENERGY STAR program continues to provide a national level benchmark for better building performance.
+Using the latest complete set of data from 2012 will assure that the program continues to provide a national level benchmark for better building performance.

 ENERGY STAR Certification changes are scheduled to take effect in August 2018.

 Beginning in May 2016, program analysis was performed based on the new variables captured by the 2012 CBECS survey.
 Portfolio Manager data and CBECS were also compared to develop regression models – as a result, a normalized mean (average energy use for a typical building like yours) is developed.
 This normalized mean provides a baseline against which owners compare their buildings to earn certification.
 As the energy efficiency of the “normalized mean” building improved significantly from 2003 to 2012, building owners may see an 8-15 point drop in their own ENERGY STAR scores once changes are enacted.
-These program metrics will be updated and released in the ENERGY STAR Portfolio Manager by August 2018.
+These program metrics will be updated and released in Portfolio Manager by August 2018.

 EPA will not rescind prior ENERGY STAR certifications.